-This small chapel, built in 1897 by cleric Ovide Charlebois, was the first Roman Catholic church in Manitoba’s north.
-It became a base from which Charlebois undertook pioneering missionary work among the region’s Aboriginal peoples.
-Built using logs floated down the Saskatchewan River from Cumberland House, and glass and shingles brought from Prince Albert, the structure was replaced by a new facility in 1918.
-It has been refurbished as part of the Manitoba Prairie Churches project.
-It is a municipally-designated heritage building.
+This small log building, constructed in 1897 by cleric Ovide Charlebois, was the first Roman Catholic church in Manitoba’s north.
+It became a base from which Charlebois undertook pioneering missionary work among the region’s Indigenous peoples.
+Built using logs floated down the Saskatchewan River from Cumberland House, and glass and shingles brought from Prince Albert (North West Territories, now Saskatchewan), the structure was replaced by a new church building in 1922.

 Charlebois Heritage Museum (July 2012)

 Interior of the Charlebois Heritage Museum (September 2023)

 Source: Glen Toews